 These free illustrations are available in AI, EPS, and PNG formats and can be used for both commercial and personal purposes.

 With ManyPixels, you can discover new royalty-free illustrations every week.
-These are free to use in a commercial or non-commercial way for your landing pages, blog posts, newsletters, social media graphics, and more!
+These are free to use in a commercial or non-commercial way for your landing pages, blog posts, newsletters, social media, and more!

 They have a variety of tags for their illustrations like cities & monuments, environment, food & beverage, health & hygiene, web design, and so much more.
 You can also adjust their colors as per your needs before downloading them.